 Your past glory won’t carry forward to your new company.
 You have to prove yourself in new organization before expecting them to realize your worth.

 You need to ignore certain unpleasant things at work.
-Yes, your fellow Java developer who doesn’t even know how to set JAVA_HOME environment variable will get an “Employee Of The Year” award, another person may get “Quality Champion” award just because he shares cigarette lighter with a manager in smoking zone.
-There are certain things which are beyond your control and focusing on them only demotivates you at work.
+Yes, your fellow Java developer who doesn’t even know how to set JAVA_HOME environment variable will get an “Employee Of The Year” award, another person may get “Quality Champion” award just because they share a cigarette lighter with a manager in smoking zone.
+There are certain things that are beyond your control and focusing on them only demotivates you at work.
 Learn to ignore those things, not easy…but need to learn.

 On weekends, it is perfectly ok to stay away from Computer, just chilling without doing anything as opposed to what “Productivity Gurus” tells you on Twitter :-)

-It is very difficult to focus on work when having health issues, so take care of health as high priority always.
-Some simple habits like drinking more water, taking regular breaks and daily walking helps a lot.
+It is very difficult to focus on work when having health issues, so take care of health as a high priority always.
+Some simple habits like drinking more water, taking regular breaks and daily walking help a lot.